Candl02.gifCandl02.gif

 Special Motown selected songs newly recorded by Dancin' Martha Reeves

-Besides prominent Vandellas' hit songs such as "Heat Wave", "Dancing In The Street" (notice with no "s"), "Nowhere To Run" and "Jimmy Mack", this compact disc also includes interesting re-workings of The Supremes' "Come See About Me", The Tempts' "Get Ready", Gladys Knight's "I Heard It Through The Grapevine", The Tops' "It's The Same Old Song" and Dionne's "I Say A Little Prayer" -- all original hit songs at The Stonewall and everywhere else!
+Besides prominent Vandellas' hit songs such as "Heat Wave", "Dancing In The Street" (notice with no "s"), "Nowhere To Run" and "Jimmy Mack", this compact disc also includes interesting re-workings of The Supremes' "Come See About Me", The Temptations' "Get Ready", Gladys Knight & The Pips's "I Heard It Through The Grapevine", The Four Tops' "It's The Same Old Song" and Dionne Warwick's "I Say A Little Prayer" -- all original hit songs in The STONEWALL Club jukebox and everywhere else!

 1999

 God "Bless You" to the S.V.A.
-President WLH from Miss Martha Reeves
+President Willson Henderson from Miss Martha Reeves

 1998